necopinus/dotfiles/README.md

 ## Kali Linux on the Raspberry Pi 4B

+1. Set up new per-device SSH/GPG keys.

-1. Clone repo and run the first stage configuration.
+2. Clone repo and run the first stage configuration.
 The system will be rebooted when this is done.

 	```bash